Emmanuel Callender

-Emmanuel Earl Callender (sometimes Callander; born 10 May 1984 in Arouca, Trinidad and Tobago) is a track and field sprint athlete, who competes internationally for Trinidad and Tobago.
+Emmanuel Earl Callender (born 10 May 1984) is a Trinidad and Tobago track and field sprint athlete.

 Callender represented Trinidad and Tobago at the 2008 Summer Olympics in Beijing.
 He competed at the 4 × 100 m relay, together with Marc Burns, Aaron Armstrong, Keston Bledman and Richard Thompson.
 In their qualification heat (without Callender) they placed first in front of Japan, the Netherlands and Brazil.
 Their time of 38.26 was the fastest of all sixteen teams participating in the first round and they qualified for the final.
 Armstrong was replaced by Callender for the final race and they sprinted to a time of 38.06 seconds, the second fastest time after the Jamaican team, winning the silver medal.

 At the 2012 Summer Olympics, he raced in the first round and the final, and Trinidad and Tobago won the silver medal.

 Callender set new personal bests in the 100 and 200 meters at the Grande Prêmio Brasil Caixa meet in May 2009, recording times of 10.16 and 20.40 seconds respectively.
 Since then, he has improved his 100 m personal best, to 10.05 s.